 Forks turn painful to companies who depend on a specific type of coin.

-Currently, there is a lot of talk in the cryptocurrency scene going on about hardforks and softforks.
-There is a chance Bitcoin might soon experience either a hardfork or a softfork.
-Etherium experienced a hardfork last year and a planned Steemit hardfork recently failed due to the fact that the witnesses didn't reach consensus.
+Currently, there is a lot of talk in the cryptocurrency scene going on about hard forks and soft forks.
+There is a chance Bitcoin might soon experience either a hard fork or a soft fork.

 Ethereum experienced hard-fork multiple times.
 One of the primary Ethereum hard forks was an ad-hoc fork, hacked by exploiting a vulnerability in its code.
 Ethereum’s community was prone to an attack where a huge number of tokens were stolen from a DAO (a smart contract).
 Protocol owns no fault, but rather a badly coded contract.

-After the occurrence of the hard fork, people still want to remain on the original chain fearing the possibility that the community will dump their coins diminishing its value and making mining unprofitable.
+After the occurrence of the hard fork, people still want to remain on the original chain fearing the possibility that the community will dump their coins diminishing their value and making mining unprofitable.

 An uncertain hard fork is difficult to predict.
 Even though there are certain indicators, yet its possibility comes as a surprise.